- This event has passed.

 Many lay Buddhists struggle to carry the benefits of their studies and meditation practice into their twenty-first-century lives.
 How might our daily experience of both life and the Buddha’s teachings shift if there were no separation between them?

 Studying, thinking and writing about the Noble Eightfold Path is not new.
 What is new in Gregory Kramer’s book, “A Whole Life Path,” and what he’ll speak about to our sangha, is the realistic and comprehensive vision that arises when we ask this question: If every moment of my life is Path, then what does each path factor need to cover for this to be true in a grounded, practical way?

 Gregory brings to this inquiry his decades of developing Insight Dialogue, and a relational understanding of the Dhamma.
 This opens up the whole of our lives in a heartful and authentic way.
 The Buddha’s teachings enter into practice individually, relationally and socially.
 Nothing is left out: social justice, climate change, art, technology, psychology, family life—it’s all in there; along with meditation and Dhamma study.

 This session will include a guided meditation, Dhamma talk, and Q&A.

 TEACHER SUPPORT AND EVENT PRICES

 Events at London Insight are offered in a spirit of generosity.
 The price you pay goes towards the running of the event but does not include any payment to the teachers for their teaching.
 Instead our teachers rely on the generosity of participants for their livelihood.
-You will be invited to make a financial contribution to the teacher.
-Click here for more information
+Please click here to offer Dana to Gregory.
+Click here for more information about Dana.

-Sponsor: £25.00 – A voluntary higher rate enabling us to offer supported rate places
+Sponsor: £10.00 – A voluntary higher rate enabling us to offer supported rate places.

 Please pay the sponsor rate if you can.